 According to journalist Peter Evans: “He told me that he had bought the house for £10,000 but couldn’t understand why the bargain was so good.
 Then he discovered the reason was because developers were going to build up the bay across from the house and destroy the view.
 He was horrified.
 He called (Princess) Grace.
 And Grace said ‘Leave it with me.’
 And she had the development plans scrapped.”

 It seems that the part of the story involving Grace was (at the very least) embellished.
 Jamie Niven told Grace’s biographer Wendy Leigh that Grace did no such thing.
 The more prosaic truth was that David and his neighbours: “fought the development through conventional channels, petitioning local authorities to have it scotched”.
 How dull.
 Oh well.

-David’s favourite chums, the Rainiers, were still close at hand, and Monte Carlo was apparently audible from Cap Ferrat.
-Jamie Niven told of an occasion in the 1960s when he broke his father’s rules and arrived home from Monte Carlo at 6am:
+David’s favourite chums, the Rainiers, were still close at hand, although the Nivens didn’t have to travel to Monte Carlo to visit a casino.
+Jamie Niven told of an occasion in the 1960s when he broke his father’s rules and arrived home at 6am:

 “I shut the motor off and coasted down the drive, but before I could get to the front door I heard the famous voice coming from an upstairs window.
 ‘Morning.
 Lovely day.
 Jackie Stewart would have been very proud of the gear change you executed in front of the casino.
 Pity there’s nothing but water between here and there – sound travels so well over water.
-[Not that well – Monte Carlo was still 8km away] Since you have got a great jump on the day, why not start by cutting the grass?
+(This is most probably a reference to the Casino de Beaulieu, in Beaulieu-sur-Mer, around 950 metres up the road).
+Since you have got a great jump on the day, why not start by cutting the grass?
 The gardener will be touched that you have offered.'”